The Dangers Associated with Landscaping Material Fires

 Common Causes of Mulch Fires

 Spontaneous mulch combustion occurs when heat builds up within a thick layer of mulch, roughly six inches or more.
-If enough heat builds within that layer, it can start to smolder and cause a fire.
+If enough heat builds within that layer, it can start to smoulder and cause a fire.

 Several additional factors increase the risk of mulch fires, including the type of mulch and weather conditions like below-average rainfall, dry conditions, warm temperatures, and high winds.
 Some of the risk factors for mulch fires were present in Cleveland, especially high winds that helped the embers travel to other mulch beds and extend the fire.

 Certain materials increase the risk of mulch fires.
 Shredded rubber, pine needles and shredded cedar bark have among the highest hazardous combustion characteristics due to their lighter weight, airflow, and insulation.
-Although shredded rubber is not a natural woody mulch, it is still flammable and will smolder and flame.
+Although shredded rubber is not a natural woody mulch, it is still flammable and will smoulder and flame.

 Improperly Discarded Smoking Materials

 Improperly discarded smoking materials are a common cause of most commercial landscaping-related fires.
-Individuals smoking normally discard their cigarettes when they exit their car or are walking through a parking lot or along a sidewalk, many of them are not aware or think about how they just tossed a smoldering cigar or cigarette into combustible material.
+Individuals smoking normally discard their cigarettes when they exit their car or are walking through a parking lot or along a sidewalk, many of them are not aware or think about how they just tossed a smouldering cigar or cigarette into combustible material.

 Fires like the ones in Cleveland are surprisingly common but only receive media coverage when they result in significant loss or occur during severe weather events such as droughts.
 These types of mulch fires should serve as a warning to the public to be cautious, especially in conditions that could lead to fires spreading.

 Regulating the Use of Mulch Around Structures to Prevent Fires